trust-mfn-berlin/animals-as-objects/vault/story.silk-culture.md

 <figcaption>

 _Display case from the Lepidoptera collection at the Museum für Naturkunde Berlin.
-(Image: Britta Lange.
+(Image: Britta Lange/MfN.
 All rights reserved.)_

 </figcaption>